 The final document resulting from the assessment will often include:

-- Introduction: Client contact information, time and place of meeting,purpose of assessment.
+- Introduction: Client contact information, time and place of meeting, the purpose of assessment.

-- Mental Status: Summary of the interviewer observations of client and family and a discussion of the client's reported symptoms and/or those observed by family members.
+- Mental Status: Summary of the interviewer's observations of the client and family and a discussion of the client's reported symptoms and/or those observed by family members.

 - Medical History: Summary of client and family medical and psychological histories.